 Two Reputable Brands:

-I wanted to mention these brands, as they are world famous for their reputation in delivering a quality product.
+I wanted to mention these two gelato store brands, as they are world famous for their reputation in delivering a quality product.
 Also, you’ll be able to look them up in most all major Italian cities.
 So, if ever in doubt, go with what you know.

 Grom does serve their treats from those famous round metal cylinders with a lid.
 Visit their website for more eye candy here.

 Amorino is known for their gelato macaroon masterpieces.
-Here, you can choose as many flavors as you’d like regardless of the size of your treat!
+Here, you can choose as many flavors as you’d like regardless of the size!
 They offer gelati and sorbet.

-If you’re looking for small, locally owned and operated, delicious gelaterie, you can refer to my maps.
-For all my Italian destinations, I’ve mapped the best gelato places.
-You’ll find them with the pink pins in the Rome Attractions Map and Florence Attractions Map.
+If you’re looking for small, locally owned and operated, delicious natural gelaterie, you can refer to my maps.
+For all my Italian destinations, I’ve mapped the best gelato stores.
+You’ll find them with the pink pins in the Rome Attractions Map, Florence Attractions Map and Venice Attractions Map.

 Before your trip, make sure to read: Should You Book a Tour in Italy?